I STAND WITH UKRAINE!

 Ms. Steinman was a 2013 and 2015 fellow at the Robert Rauschenberg Residency on Captiva Island, Florida, where she wrote "On an Island: Doing Rauschenberg Time."
 She was a 2018 writing fellow at Ucross Foundation in Sheridan, WY and is an artist-in-residence at San Francisco's Firehouse.
 She has received grants from the National Endowment for the Arts, California Arts Council, Maymudes Family Foundation, Danish Arts Council and Adam Mickiewicz Institute.
-In 2019 she received the Chora Award for Lifetime Achievement in the Arts from Metabolic Studio/Annenberg Foundation.
-She recently collaborated with artist Dorit Cypis on an installation and social engagement project-- WELCOME THE STRANGER-- in Lublin, Poland for the 2019 Open City Festival.
+In 2018 she received the Chora Award for Lifetime Achievement in the Arts from Metabolic Studio/Annenberg Foundation.
+She collaborated with artist Dorit Cypis on an installation and social engagement project-- WELCOME THE STRANGER-- in Lublin, Poland for the 2019 Open City Festival.

 She lives in the Silver Lake neighborhood of Los Angeles on a north-facing slope within view of Silver Lake Reservoir, with her husband, sculptor Lloyd Hamrol.
 On Friday nights, she dances in the kitchen while she cooks.
 She loves irises and owls.
 In her studio/hut on the back slope she writes and draws, makes collages, dreams...